YusufOzmen01/kikitan-translator/README.md

 npm run tauri dev

 # to build
-# make sure to change the publickey inside of tauri.conf.json and assign TAURI_PRIVATE_KEY and TAURI_KEY_PASSWORD environment variables (you can look up on how to generate those in tauri's wiki)
+# make sure to change the publickey inside of tauri.conf.json and assign TAURI_SIGNING_PRIVATE_KEY and TAURI_KEY_PASSWORD environment variables (you can look up on how to generate those in tauri's wiki)

 npm run tauri build
 ```